sajed2010-me/security-tools/README.md

 - Thank you very much for taking the time to check out this very humble project, I truly appreciate it!!

+## Changelog

+- **8th update (1st-tool.py - 09/04/2026)**
+  Added a very tiny improvement today sadly.
+I was tired today so i added just a small improvement which was literally a line of code to separate urls.

+- I will add more improvements tomorrow if god wills, much better than today's of course, i didn't want to repeat the mistake of not updating at all, so a small improvement is way better than no improvements.
+- Thank you very much for taking the time to check out this very humble project, I truly appreciate it!!